maize-genetics/phg_v2/docs/build_and_load.md

 > [---------Merged overlap-----------]
 >  ```

-* `--range-min-size` - The minimum size for each range in the bedfile.
-This parameter is optional with a default of 500 bps.
+* `--range-min-size` - The minimum size for each range in the BED file.
+This parameter is optional with a default of 500 base pairs.
   For example, if we were to set the `--range-min-size` parameter to `500`, any region that is less than 500 base pairs in length will be merged with the previous region on that contig.
-If the first region of a contig is less than the specified minimum size it will be merged with the next region on that contig.
-This merging is done in create-ranges after the gene or CDS region has been created and padding has been applied.
+If the first region of a contig is less than the specified minimum size, it will be merged with the next region on that contig.
+This merging is done in `create-ranges` after the gene or CDS region has been created and padding has been applied.
 * `-o` - Name for the output BED file.

 In the above example, I am using test data from the